european-public-network/european-public-network.github.io/docs/1000_whats_epn/1600_own_fork.md

 ---

-With these settings you can start your own fork of evan.network.
+With these settings you can start your own fork of European Public Network.
 When you start the OpenEthereum client make sure that you pass your new chain spec:

 `openethereum --chain /YOUR/PATH/TO/CHAINSPEC --engine-signer=[NEW SIGNER ADDRESS]`